dmx-systems/dmx-documentation/docs/user.rst

 ====================

 Note that you can drag the whole topicmap into any direction.
-Just hold the right mouse button pressed somewhere on the topicmap and drag.
+Just hold the left mouse button pressed somewhere on the topicmap and drag.

 Moving topics
 -------------